DavidOlutmi/OverTheWire-Bandit/README.md

 -  Find the only line in the data file that occurs only once.

 🧠 Approach:
-- Use sort to group duplicate lines together.
+- Use sort to group duplicate lines.
 - Pipe to uniq -u to display the unique line (the one that appears only once).

 🔧 Commands Used: